canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 $ git branch -d hotfix
 ```

-Here you have created a branch called `hotfix` and merged it to `master`.
-But you still have some chances on your branch `testing`.
+Here we have created a branch called `hotfix` and merged it to `master`.
+But we still have some chances on your branch `testing`.
 Let’s merge this branch to see what will happen.

 ```bash
 $ git checkout master